-3. In all of the above activities, the Town Board will take into account the significant hazards in the Town of Marlborough.
+3. In all of the above activities, the Town Board will take into account the significant hazards in the

+Town of Marlborough.

-4. The Town of Marlborough Emergency Management Planning Committee will participate in risk reduction workshops, sponsored by Ulster County, and will meet annually to identify specific hazard reduction actions that could be taken for those hazards determined by the hazard analysis to be most significant.
+4. The Town of Marlborough Emergency Management Planning Committee will participate in risk reduction workshops. , and will meet annually to identify specific hazard reduction actions that could be taken for those hazards determined by the hazard analysis to be most significant.

-5. A report of proposed hazard reduction activities will be presented to the Town Supervisor and the Ulster County Emergency Director of Emergency Management for consideration and funding.
+5. A report of proposed hazard reduction activities will be presented to the Town Supervisor and the Ulster County Department of Emergency Services for consideration and funding opportunities.